 In our previous session “Teacher Talking Time vs Student Talking Time” we started to look at ways in which to centre our lessons more in our students.
 In this sessions we’ll continue developing the topic and will be sharing activities which you can use with different ages and levels to make your lessons more student centred.

-Our next event "Teacher Talk Time vs Student Talk Time" takes place on Jan 9, 2019 at 14:30
+Our next event "Twisting those listening & viewing activities" takes place on Feb 6, 2019 at 14:30

 Please scroll down to sign up